Abhinav-Marri/Comparison-of-Epoch-Extraction-Methods/ReadME.md

   - wav
   - ZFF
   - ZP ZFR
+- Results

-- The folders are named after the method of epoch extractions that are implemented in the files that they contain.
+- The folders in code are named after the method of epoch extractions that are implemented in the files that they contain.
 - `DYPSA` and `ZP ZFR` contain matlab codes for epoch extraction and corresponding results.
 - The rest of the folders contain '.ipynb' files that contain the outputs of epoch extraction on a specific frame.
+- The results folders consists of images of the wav snippet, epoch markings and other such results obtained.

 ### INPUT :